-Relationships among risk factors and developmental outcomes.
+Relationships among risk factors and developmental outcomes

 Although the above analyses treat risk indices as independent, risks do not occur in isolation.
-Table 2 shows the relationships between the risk indices and cumulative risk, above the diagonal for boys and below the diagonal for girls.
-It can be seen clearly that the risk indices are positively inter-correlated.
-In particular, there are strong correlations between socioeconomic status and home literacy environment risk indices (rs = .45-.64) while the correlations between the child health risk index and the other indices and between home literacy environment and family stresses indices are low.
-In most cases, the r values are larger for boys, but none of the differences between male and female correlations were statistically significant and so gender was not controlled in the further analyses.
+Table 2 shows the relationships between the risk indices and cumulative risk (above the diagonal for boys and below the diagonal for girls, respectively).
+It can be clearly seen that the risk indices are positively intercorrelated.
+In particular, there are strong correlations between socioeconomic status and home literacy environment risk indices (rs = .45-.64) while the correlations between the child health risk index and the other indices are low.
+In most cases, the r values are larger for boys, but none of the differences between male and female correlations were statistically significant, and so gender was not controlled in the further analyses.

 Table 3 shows the correlations between the risk indices and the outcome measures.
-Generally, the higher the child's scores on the risk indices (i.e. the higher the risk), the poorer 'readiness for learning'.
+Generally, the higher the child's scores on the risk indices (i.e., the higher the risk), the poorer "readiness for learning."
 Correlations between the child health index and each of the outcome measures are low.
-Reading readiness is correlated moderately with socioeconomic status and home literacy environment risk indices and with the cumulative risk index whereas the correlations with family stresses are low.
-Similarly, attention and behaviour shows a moderate degree of correlation with socioeconomic status, home literacy environment and cumulative risk and correlates with the family stresses index.
+Reading readiness is correlated moderately with socioeconomic status and home literacy environment risk indices and with the cumulative risk index, whereas the correlations with family stresses are low.
+Similarly, attention and behavior shows a moderate degree of correlation with socioeconomic status, home literacy environment, and cumulative risk and correlates with the family stresses index.
 As predicted, the index of cumulative risk shows a higher correlation with each of the outcome measures than any of the other risks in isolation.